backand/angularbknd/README.md

 ## Testing

-There are two kinds of tests in the ngback application: Unit tests and End to End tests.
+There are two kinds of tests in the ngback application: Unit tests and end-to-end tests.

 ### Running Unit Tests

 The ngback app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

-* the configuration is found at `test/karma.conf.js`
+* The configuration is found at `test/karma.conf.js`
-* the unit tests are found in `test/unit/`.
+* The unit tests are found in `test/unit/`.

 The easiest way to run the unit tests is to use the supplied npm script: